Halibut Stir Fry

-This Halibut Stir Fry recipe is easy, but very tasty.
+This Halibut Stir Fry Recipe is easy, but very tasty.

 Halibut is prized for its delicate sweet flavor, snow-white color and firm flaky meat.
 It is an excellent source of high-quality protein and minerals, low in sodium, fat and calories and contains a minimum of bones.